gokcelb/latodo/README.md

 The `Edit` button allows you to edit your to dos and is represented with a pen-shaped icon.
 When you click it, the list's appearance changes at first.
 Instead of the inital `Edit` and `Delete` buttons, you have a `Done` button, repsented with a tick.
 When you are done with editing you click the `Done` button and the list returns to its initial state.

 <img src="assets/webtodo2.PNG" alt="Edit Function" title="Edit Function"/>

+### Local Storage
+I stored todo objects in the local storage, so the to dos don't dissapear when you refresh or exit the page.

 <hr>